Kushal-Chandar/C-Vector/README.md

   </a>
 </p>

-> This is a C implementation (a bit hacky) that provides an useful interface to create, delete and modify the internal dynamically allocated c array to use it like a C++ Vector
+> This is a C implementation that provides an useful interface to create, delete and modify the internal dynamically allocated c array to use it like a C++ Vector

 ### 🏠 [Homepage](https://github.com/Kushal-Chandar/C-Vector)